Filters

 .

-The initial filter state defaults to zeros if called with one argument.
+The initial filter state defaults to zeros (of a type derived from coef

 If coef